+[TIP]

-[TIP] Use the INFRASONIC or ULTRASONIC modes which make the basic oscillator frequency inaudible together with phase modulation to explore further sound shaping options.
+Use the INFRASONIC or ULTRASONIC modes which (at default settings) make the basic oscillator frequency inaudible together with phase modulation to explore further sound shaping options.
 Phase modulation can allow sound to be heard even when the 'carrier' frequency is inaudible.